 Bumblefoot is a staph infection that can be found in both chickens and ducks.
 The infection begins as a cut on their foot, as the bird spends her day walking in dirt and poop the cut can get infected.
 Left untreated it can eventually lead to blood poisoning and death.
 I like to first try treating it by soaking the bird’s foot in warm water to loosen the “kernel” that forms around the infection.
 Often after a soak you can wiggle the kernel free.
 Occasionally, you may need to use a surgical scalpel to cut it free.
 After the kernel is removed, the area should be treated with Neosporin and covered with a gauze pad & Vetrap and changed daily.

-If your duck is constantly hurting her foot or won’t keep the Vetrap on, they actually make duck boots for just such an occasion!
+If your duck is constantly hurting her foot or won’t keep the Vetrap on, they actually make duck boots for just such an occasion (click here for Party Fowl’s shop with custom booties for chickens & ducks)!
 Formed like duck feet, they are basically shoes for your duck to wear while her wound is healing.

 Eye Issues – Ducks need to have access to fresh, clean water at all times.
 The water is not just for drinking and swimming, but they also must have clean water deep enough for them to dip their whole head in so they can keep their mucous membranes moist (click here to read more about Foamy Eye Disease in Ducks).
 If your duck develops foamy eye or has other eye irritations, rinse her eyes twice a day with saline solution.